mocker-nicholas/yelpCamp/README.txt

     g.
 Logout: Passport gives us a method called .logout()
       i.
 Meaning we only need to make a route, and a way to hit that route in our app for logging out.
+      ii.
+After logout is added, now we need to add our links for hitting these log in and log out routes.
+We will do it in navbar here. iii.
+We definitely dont want to show all of the Login, logout, register buttons or links all the time.
+We will want to only show what is relevant to a users loggedin status
+                - Passport gives us a param on the req called user we can use to verify login status
+                - Similar how we pass in our flash messages to every template, lets set another global property in that middleware called req.user.
+We will then have access to this property on our ejs templates
+                - Simply set up some logic on the navbar to check for currentUser, and display the links that are appropriate for loggedin or not